OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

     *Filling in the New Store page*

-Type in a name for the Data Store - I used *Natural Earth* and fill in the URL to the data set - in this case :file:`data/naturaleath`.
-The URL is relative to the |GS| data directory.
+Type in a name for the Data Store - I used *Natural Earth* and fill in the URL to the data set - in this case :file:`/usr/local/share/data/natural_earth/`.
+You can use the browse button to find the directory if your data is somewhere else.
 Press :guilabel:`save`.

 .. figure:: ../../images/screenshots/800x600/geoserver-naturalearth.png
     :align: center